Razor308/Git-beginners-guide/README.md

 This will bring up your terminal.

+**Mac users must update their version of Git!**

+While Git comes pre-installed on Macs, it's most likely out-of-date.

+To do this, paste this command into your terminal and press Enter: ```/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"```

+This will install Homebrew.

+Now update Homebrew by typing ```brew update``` and press Enter.

+Then type ```brew install git```.

+Check to make sure you have an up-to-date version of Git by typing ```git --version``` and pressing Enter.

+The latest Git version at the time of writing is 2.31.1.

 **For Windows Users \(like me\):**

 While you *can* use your ```cmd``` or ```Powershell``` applications, you should avoid using them like the plague.